 These delicious rolls are large, soft yeast rolls with a cinnamon orange filling and orange drizzle icing.
-Perfect for breakfast, a holiday brunch, or just an afternoon snack.
+Orange Cinnamon Rolls are perfect for breakfast, a holiday brunch, or just an afternoon snack.

 My sophomore year of college I lived in a small on-campus apartment with three other girls.
 It was our first apartment, and therefore had our first kitchen.
 We were eager to cook as much as possible.
 There was one morning each week when one of my roommates and I were in class that my other two roommates would make Pillsbury Orange Rolls for breakfast.

 I did not know that my other two roommates had this tradition until one morning I came back from class early, and found them eating the orange rolls.
 They kindly offered me a roll which I ate, and loved.
 I then decided that there needed to be a second weekly orange roll morning when I was around.

 I think about those Pillsbury Orange Rolls frequently.
 And I’ve thought a number of times about trying to recreate my own homemade version.
 For the past year or so, I’ve had ‘make orange rolls’ on my weekend to do list a number of times.
 This past Easter weekend, it finally came to fruition.

 On Easter, my church does a pot-luck brunch, and I decided that I would make homemade Orange Cinnamon Rolls to take to the brunch and share.
 Due to Easter morning children situations, we weren’t able to make it to church, so we had these rolls around the house.
 No one was sad – we ate them all in just a few days.